cleartonic/twitchtriviabot/README.md

 # Running the bot

-This is a Python 3 script, so you will need to install Python 3 to be able to run.
-One can either use standard Python 3 distribution with IDLE, or use something like the Anaconda distribution with Spyder (what I use).
-Either way, once both the triviaset and config.txt are set up, the only thing that needs to happen is loading the python script (‘twitchtriviabot.py’) into a Python console and running the script.
+Once both the triviaset and config.txt are set up, the only thing that needs to happen is loading the python script (‘twitchtriviabot.py’) into a Python console and running the script.
 The initial connection to Twitch should look something like:

 ![img](https://i.imgur.com/Ds1TL8M.png "img")